 Current LeaderS

-Katlin Schultz, PsyD ABPP-RP, Incoming Chair
+Katlin Schultz, PsyD ABPP-RP, co-Chair

 Dr. Katlin Schultz is currently an Assistant Professor in the Department of Physical Medicine and Rehabilitation at The Ohio State University.
 She earned her doctorate from Adler University in 2019, with an emphasis in Primary Care Psychology and Behavioral Medicine.
 She completed her internship at the VA Eastern Kansas Health Care Medical Center and completed her 2-year post-doctoral fellowship in Rehabilitation Psychology at the VA Long Beach Healthcare System.
 She has been on faculty at OSU since 2021, and currently provides services through rehabilitation psychology outpatient, psychosocial oncology, and is the rehabilitation psychology lead for the interdisciplinary Post-COVID Recovery Clinic.
 She achieved board certification for rehabilitation psychology in February of 2025.
 Outside of her professional responsibilities, she enjoys playing with her two boxers, playing board games, crafting, and hiking.